-- 3.1 The Overview and Scrutiny (Reference by Councillors) (Excluded Matters) (England) Order 2008 excludes the following matters from referral as a CCfA: - (a) any matter which is vexatious, discriminatory or not reasonable3 to be included on the agenda for, or to be discussed at, a meeting of the scrutiny committee. - (b) any issues where there is a complaints process, including individual complaints concerning personal grievances or commercial issues. - (c) any matter relating to an individual or entity where there is already a statutory right to a review or appeal (other than the right to complain to
+- 3.1 The Overview and Scrutiny (Reference by Councillors) (Excluded Matters) (England) Order 2008 excludes the following matters from referral as a CCfA: - (a) any matter which is vexatious, discriminatory or not reasonable to be included on the agenda for, or to be discussed at, a meeting of the scrutiny committee. - (b) any issues where there is a complaints process, including individual complaints concerning personal grievances or commercial issues. - (c) any matter relating to an individual or entity where there is already a statutory right to a review or appeal (other than the right to complain to the Local Government Ombudsman), for example; planning and licensing applications and appeals, council tax/housing benefits complaints and queries, and issues currently under dispute in a court of law.

-1 See Appendix 1 for definition of local government matter
+&lt;sup>2 See Appendix 1 for definition of local government matter

-2 See Appendix 1 for definition of crime and disorder matter
+&lt;sup>3 See Appendix 1 for definition of crime and disorder matter